 Charcoal grills for cooking meat and fish are not permitted inside restaurants as the government has not included charcoal grills in its list of exempt appliances, or charcoal as an authorised fuel.
 However, a gas fired or electric grill would be permitted.

 If you wish to serve traditional pizzas in your restaurant using a log burning oven, there are some solid fuel pizza ovens included in the list of exempted appliances that you may use.
-As well as authorised fuels the list of exempted appliances can be found on the government’s website www.uksmokecontrolareas.co.uk.
+See authorised fuels and exempted appliances on the Defra website.

 Any appliance giving off cooking fumes must be properly ventilated to outside air.
 In most cases in the borough, adequate ventilation which doesn’t cause a nuisance to neighbours will mean filtered mechanical extract ventilation with an outlet at high level.
 Advice for this can be obtained from the Environmental Health Department on 020 7361 3002.